Sign Up For Special Offers & Exclusive Content

 Fun Fact: Muscle Memory

 You might hear the term “muscle memory” thrown around when people talk about returning to training after a long time.
 This refers to the neural pathways created in our brains when we learn skills, such as specific movement patterns.
-Whilst your physical strength will drop back to baseline without practise, your neural pathways will degrade at a slower rate, leaving you with some limited ability greater than that of a beginner.
+Whilst your physical strength will drop back to baseline without practise, your neural pathways will degrade at a slower rate, leaving you with some limited ability greater than that of a true beginner.

 Riding The Recovery Wave For Better Training Results

 If you want to get the most from your workouts, it’s important you understand the journey your body goes through to repair itself after each workout.
-Because the rate of adaptation is so different for beginner and advanced athletes, I’ve included another graph below to demonstrate the recovery process for each.
+Because the rate of adaptation is so different for beginner and advanced athletes, we've included another graph below to demonstrate the recovery process for each.

 Here’s the process: